- Incompatible Routers

 The fastest solution is to do a "Forget WiFi" on all Gateway Pucks and go through WiFi Setup again.
 This is a good short-term solution to get the system up and running again.
 However, this will have to be done every time there's a power outage.
 For a long-term solution, try one of the following:

-- Dedicated IP Address: Create dedicated IP addresses for each Gateway Puck.
+- Dedicated IP Address: Assign a dedicated IP addresses to each Gateway Puck.
 This is the best solution, especially for office environments.

 - Increase DHCP Lease Time: When trying to reconnect, the Gateway Puck may show a WiFi symbol but appears offline in the Flair app.
 Increase the DHCP lease time from x hours to 7 days.
 This is okay for most homes.
 It allows the DHCP lease to last for a long time - longer than most outages - so when the Gateway Puck comes back online, the lease is still valid.